ahvar/chrono-calculator/README.md

 # Market Modeler

-Market Modeler analyzes historical price data for tradable financial assests and outputs common technical indicators to the terminal.
+Market Modeler analyzes historical price data (daily) for a list of stocks or other tradable financial assests.
+The Market Modeler will output common technical indicators that can be used to determine potential entry and/or exit points to certain stocks.

-  - Load market data
-  - Type in valid commands to compute desired results

-# Getting Starting
-Market Modeler is run and operated from the command line.
+## Installing
 1.)
 Download the files to your computer or fork the repository.
 2.)
-Open your terminal and navigate to the directory containing Market Modeler's source files.
+Open your terminal or preferred shell program and navigate to the directory containing Market Modeler's source files.
 3.)
-Type the **make** command in the root directory.
-This will build the project.
+Compile Market Modeler on your machine by typing the **make** command in Market Modeler's root directory.

-You can also:
-  - Import and save files from GitHub, Dropbox, Google Drive and One Drive
-  - Drag and drop markdown and HTML files into Dillinger
-  - Export documents as Markdown, HTML and PDF

-Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
-As [John Gruber] writes on the [Markdown site][df1]

-> The overriding design goal for Markdown's
-> formatting syntax is to make it as readable
-> as possible.
-The idea is that a
-> Markdown-formatted document should be
-> publishable as-is, as plain text, without
-> looking like it's been marked up with tags
-> or formatting instructions.

-This text you see here is *actually* written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.
+ - **c:\market-modeler> make**

+The program is now ready for use.

 ## Usage

-Market Modeler repeatedly prompts the user for a command using the following prompt
+Pricing data is contained in text files that are stored in the folder named "data."
+The text files contain daily price data and have the following data fields in this order:

+ *Date, Opening Price, Daily Price High, Daily Price Low, Closing Price, Yesterday's Closing Price, Today's Trading Volume*

+There are two options for loading data into the modeler.

+1.)
+Include all the data files on the command line with the program.

+- **c:\market-modeler> ./investor data/companyA.txt data/companyB.txt data/companyC.txt**

+2.)
+Run the modeler by itself and modeler will repeatedly prompt the user to enter file names separately.

+- **c:\market-modeler> ./investor**

+If loading via the second option, use the "load complete" command to tell modeler there are no more files to be loaded.
+After data has been loaded, Modeler prompts the user for a command:

- - cmd 1>
+ - **cmd 1>**

  There is a space after the angle bracket.
 The number in the prompt starts at 1 and increments each time the prompt is printed.
 There are several commands available to the user (see next section).

-Each
+## Commands

 ## Design